NoobBeginnerReal/Credit-Card-Fraud-Detection/README.md

-# Credit-Card-Fraud-Detection I - March 23, 2025

-# 🏦 Credit Risk Analysis: Predicting Loan Defaults using Logistic Regression & XGBoost - March 17, 2025
+# 🏦 Credit Card Fraud Analysis I - March 23, 2025
 # 📌 Overview

-This project analyzes loan default risk using real-world financial data to help lenders make data-driven lending decisions.
-The goal is to develop a predictive yet interpretable model that identifies high-risk borrowers based on their demographics, employment history, credit behavior, and loan details.
+This project analyzes Credit Card fraud risk using real-world financial data to help banks make preventative data-driven decisions.
+The goal is to develop a predictive yet interpretable model that identifies fraudsters.

-We compare Logistic Regression (interpretable baseline) with XGBoost (powerful machine learning model) to evaluate trade-offs between explainability and predictive accuracy.
-The project incorporates threshold tuning, class balancing, feature importance analysis, and expected loss estimation to optimize loan approval strategies.

-A key finding is that using XGBoost instead of Logistic Regression can reduce expected financial losses from $34M to $21M USD, highlighting its superior risk assessment capabilities.
+We performed Exploratory Data Analysis to understand the relationships between variables and implemented Logistic Regression (baseline), Random Forest and XGBoost to evaluate predictive power between models.

+This project utilized basic hyperparameter tuning to improve models' output and performance, class balancing as well as feature importance to draw quick insights.

 # 🎯 Problem Statement
 Financial institutions face critical risks when lending to individuals who may default.
 Identifying risky applicants before approval can: